-This embarrassment on top of the entire mortifying and disappointing evening made Elizabeth wish that she could fly home.
-She knew Mr. Bingley was still talking to Jane and completely oblivious to Caroline Bingley, Mrs. Louisa Hurst and Mr. Hurst yawning, coughing and making pointed comments about how much they wanted to go to bed.
-Elizabeth was glad though that Jane and Mr. Bingley had this extra time to talk to each other.
-She was sure that Mr. Bingley would offer for Jane within the sennight.
+Elizabeth had a first-hand view of how much some Bingleys wanted them to leave.
+Mr. Bingley was still talking to Jane, completely oblivious to Caroline Bingley, Mrs. Louisa Hurst, and Mr. Hurst yawning, coughing and making pointed comments about how much they wanted to go to bed.
+This embarrassment on top of the entire mortifying and disappointing evening made Elizabeth wish she could fly home like a bird.
+Elizabeth was glad Jane and Mr. Bingley had this extra time to talk to each other, though.
+She was sure that Mr. Bingley would offer for Jane within a sennight.

 She left the dance more frustrated than ever with Mr. Darcy.
 She did not know nor care what Mr. Darcy thought of her.
-The man may have 10,000 pounds a year but he lived in Derbyshire.
+The man may have 10,000 pounds a year, but he lived in Derbyshire.
 How did his opinion even matter to her?
 He was just a friend of Mr. Bingley, an arrogant and proud friend.

-Finally the Bennet’s carriage pulled up.
+Finally, the Bennets’ carriage pulled up.
 If she had to listen to Miss.
 Bingley utter one more time how much she wished to go to bed, Elizabeth did not know what she would do.
 They all squeezed into the carriage with some of them sitting on each other’s laps.
-And no she would not sit on Mr. Collins lap, thank you for the offer though.
+And no, she would not sit on Mr. Collins’ lap, thank you for the offer though.

 She did not know how Mr. Collins ever came to be a parson.
 He was so entranced with the female figure.
 She pitied whoever had to marry him, for no one could stand his fawning behavior for long.
 She vowed to marry for love; nothing less than love, to a man that was intelligent, playful, and one that she respected.